 This report should be used as a valuable, informative tool.
 Please carefully review the information within this report including campus safety tips and specific policies to address gender based violence on college campuses.
 To be successful in providing the highest degree of public safety services on the campus, it is important that community members follow good safety practices and understand that safety is the responsibility of all community members, not just those officially and formally charged with enforcing the laws, policies, and rules.
-The full text of this report is available online under the Health and Safety information on the Student Consumer Information website of Indiana Wesleyan University.
-The direct link to this report is https://www.indwes.edu/about/student-consumer-information/asr-marion.pdf

 Each year an email notification is sent to all enrolled or employed students, faculty, and staff with the direct URL address for accessing this report.
-Copies of this report can be obtained from the Director of Campus Police & Emergency Management located in Barnes Student Center, Suite 282.
-If you have any questions about this report, please feel free to contact IWU Campus Police at 765-677-2109, or by sending an email to campuspolice@indwes.edu.
+If you have any questions about this report, please feel free to contact Chief of Police Kyle D Beal at 765.677.2497 or emailing kyle.beal@indwes.edu.